zostera/django-modeltrans/docs/pages/translation-model-form.rst

 and to designate the field as a translation or default fallback field, as follows:

   - translation fields: "field name (NL, translation language)"
-  - fallback field: "field name (EN, default language)"
+  - fallback field: "field name (EN, fallback language)"

+The labels "translation language" and "fallback language" are customizable using the `Meta` options:

+  - `fallback_label` (defaults to "fallback language")
+  - `translation_label` (defaults to "translation language")